Check these out if you want to stand out in the crowd when it comes to your desktop.

 As for the case fans, aside from the two that come with the case, you can also mount two more 120mm fans on the bottom, which should noticeably improve GPU thermals.
 Finally, the A1 Plus has enough room for up to two 2.5” storage drives.
 Overall, a great ITX case with a unique RGB setup and a preinstalled, non-swappable PSU.

 Vertical ITX cases have slowly entered the mainstream market with the HZXT H1 and the Phanteks Evolv Shift 2 Air.
 The thing is, both of these cases come with significant limits, such as weak thermal performance, narrow clearances, and less than ideal liquid cooling support.
-If you want the best unique vertical ITX case of them all that features striking industrial design and support for 360mm radiators, get the Sliger SV590 v2.
+If you want the most unique vertical ITX case of them all that features striking industrial design and support for 360mm radiators, get the Sliger SV590 v2.

 This is a unique vertical case with the best CPU cooling potential in the niche.
 GPU thermals aren’t too great but are still better than on both the H1 and Shift 2 Air.
 More important than the less than stellar GPU thermals is the excellent GPU clearance.